OSBI/saiku/README.md

 License
 ------------------
 Saiku and the Saiku UI are free software.
-The UI, contained in this repository is available under the terms of the LGPL.
+The UI, contained in this repository, is available under the terms of the LGPL.
 A copy is attached for your convenience.